Nan Mackinnon: A treasure trove of knowledge

-Apart from her songs, she was also well known as a captivating storyteller with a fondness for tales and legends – often of a supernatural nature. beyond this, she was a treasure trove of knowledge and a variety of subjects when it came to the traditions of Uist and Barra; be it about the island diet and cures, and what to eat when food was short supply, or what would happen on feast days or how to interpret omens and dreams.
+Apart from her songs, she was known for sharing traditional tales and legends, which often featured supernatural elements.
+She also had extensive knowledge regarding the traditions of Uist and Barra.
+This included information on historical island diets, remedies, food alternatives during shortages, feast day practices and traditional interpretation of omens and dreams.

 In all, Mackinnon contributed more than any other person to the archives as regards Scottish Gaelic material.

 "[Each story] tells the ways of the people that lived in those days.
 The waulking songs kept news alive from generation to generation.
 There were no newspapers, whereas today we read it in the papers and forget about it tomorrow.
 But the songs kept it alive.
 Those happenings that happened centuries ago are still to be told in song and story.
 It's wonderful."